Nikolas Rose: Overview

-In November 2001, he was listed by The Guardian newspaper as one of the top five UK based social scientists ("Top 20 most highly cited people - SUOA 8: Social Sciences" (2001)), on the basis of a twenty-year analysis of citations to research papers, and the most cited UK based sociologist.
+In November 2001, he was listed by The Guardian newspaper as one of the top five UK based social scientists on the basis of a twenty-year analysis of citations to research papers, and among them, the most cited UK based sociologist.
+He remains among the most highly cited British sociologists, and his work has been translated into many languages including Swedish, Danish, Finnish, German, Italian, French, Hungarian, Korean, Russian, Chinese, Japanese, Romanian, Portuguese and Spanish.